Categorical symmetries of T-duality

 Here, $A^{\alpha}$ denotes $A$ considered as a $G$-module under the action $\alpha$, and $\h^3(G,A^{\alpha})$ denotes group cohomology.
 The cohomology class corresponding to a 2-group $\Gamma$ under \cref{th:class} is called the \emph{k-invariant} of $\Gamma$.

-The bijection of \cref{th:class} is obtained in the following way, see \cite[§8.3]{baez5}: in the larger bicategory of \emph{coherent 2-groups}, every \emph{strict} 2-group $\Gamma$ is isomorphic to a \emph{special} 2-group $\Gamma_s$, and special 2-groups are classified up to isomorphism by $\h^3(G,A^{\alpha})$.
+The bijection of \cref{th:class} is obtained in the following way, see \cite[§8.3]{baez5}: in the larger bicategory of \emph{coherent 2-groups}, every \emph{strict} 2-group $\Gamma$ is isomorphic to a \emph{special} 2-group $\Gamma_s$, and special 2-groups are easily be seen to be classified up to isomorphism by their k-invariant in $\h^3(G,A^{\alpha})$.
 We remark for completeness that \cref{th:class} holds verbatim for general \emph{coherent} 2-groups instead of just \emph{strict} ones, since every coherent 2-group is isomorphic (as a central extension) to a strict one.

-We introduce now a new method that provides a tool to find, for a given strict Lie 2-group $\Gamma$, an isomorphic special 2-group from which one can then extract the k-invariant of $\Gamma$.
-It is similar to the usual method of extracting classifying cocycles from ordinary group extensions.
+We also remark that the bijection of \cref{th:class} is a bijection of pointed sets.
+A strict 2-group extension with k-invariant zero is equivalent to the semi-direct product $BA \ltimes_{\alpha} G$ as defined in \cite[Def.
+A.8]{Nikolause}; explicitly, the underlying Lie-groupoid of $BA \ltimes_{\alpha} G$ is $BA \times G_{dis}$, and the multiplication (on the level of morphisms) is the one of the semi-direct product $A \ltimes_{\alpha} G$.